 Item Description Authentication Type Choose ASCII, PAP or CHAP as authentication type.
 Timeout Timeout for authentication to the TACACS+ server.
 Server Address of the TACACS+ server.
 Up to two servers can be configured.
 Port Port of the TACACS+ server.
 Secret The secret For authentication to the TACACS+ server.
 Take Over Server Users If enabled, a new user account is created during the login, in case the TACACS+ authentication is successful and appropriate local account does not exist.
 New accounts are created without the password.
 An existing user account with a password is never modified by this feature.
 Default User Role Choose the user role (Admin or User).
 This role corresponds with router's user roles, see Chapter 5.1.
 Selected role will be used for a new user when Take Over Server Users is used.
-Debug Enables or disables the logging of the TACACS+ debug information into the System Log.

-Table 57: Configuration of TACACS+
+Table 55: Configuration of TACACS+